CorporateFounder/unitedStates_final/charterEng/HOW_LAWS_ARE_CHOSEN.md

 ### POSTS THAT ARE APPOINTED ONLY BY THE LEGISLATIVE AUTHORITY
 There are positions that are appointed only by the Legislature and such positions include General Executive Director.
-This position is similar to the Prime Minister and is Ispoexercising power in this system.
+This position is similar to the Prime Minister and is Executive Power in this system.
-Each such position can be limited to the number that is defined in this system. for this position.
+Each such position may be limited to the number, which is defined in this system for this position.
 Example: There is only one CEO position.
 Elected in the same way as ***strategic plan*** and ***budget***.
 But the number is determined for each position separately.
 ````
   //positions elected only by all participants
-         List<CurrentLawVotesEndBalance> electedByBoardOfDirectors = current.stream()
+         List<CurrentLawVotesEndBalance> electedByFractions = current.stream()
                  .filter(t -> directors.isElectedByBoardOfDirectors(t.getPackageName()) || directors.isCabinets(t.getPackageName()))
-                 .filter(t -> t.getVotesBoardOfDirectors() >= Seting.ORIGINAL_LIMIT_MIN_VOTE_BOARD_OF_DIRECTORS
+                 .filter(t -> t.getFractionVote() >= Seting.ORIGINAL_LIMIT_MIN_VOTE_FRACTIONS
                  && t.getVotes() >= Seting.ALL_STOCK_VOTE)
-                 .sorted(Comparator.comparing(CurrentLawVotesEndBalance::getVotesBoardOfDirectors).reversed())
+                 .sorted(Comparator.comparing(CurrentLawVotesEndBalance::getVotes).reversed())
                  .collect(Collectors.toList());

          //group by list
-         Map<String, List<CurrentLawVotesEndBalance>> group = electedByBoardOfDirectors.stream()
+         Map<String, List<CurrentLawVotesEndBalance>> group = electedFraction.stream()
                  .collect(Collectors.groupingBy(CurrentLawVotesEndBalance::getPackageName));

          Map<Director, List<CurrentLawVotesEndBalance>> original_group = new HashMap<>();